 4. Avoid Leading Questions

 Avoid a leading question that “leads” people to respond in a certain manner.
 For example, replace “Don’t you think climate change is a serious issue?” with the more neutral “Are you concerned about climate change?”
-Also be cognizant of double-barrelled questions which pose two questions that could have different answers, into one.
+Also, be cognizant of double-barreled questions, which pose two questions that could have different answers in one.
 For example, “Are you in favor of recycling and renewable energy?”
 Someone may be in favor of one or the other, but the question boxes them in.

 5. Watch Out For Sampling Bias